MasWag/pandoc-satysfi-template/doc/README.md

 Note
 ====

 The template file `template.satysfi` is for a `.saty` file not for a `.satyh` file.
 If you want to convert to a `.satyh` file, you need to write a template by yourself.
-It is easy.

 Example
 =======